 You need to allow your iPhone to communicate with your computer either through Wi-Fi or a USB cable.
 You’ll be prompted to enter your device password, then you’ll be set.

 Select your device when it shows up on iTunes to have a summary.
 Since your iPhone contains sensitive information on it, you’ll have the option to encrypt your iPhone backup.

 Go ahead and select the box with Encrypt iPhone backup.
 Make sure you create a strong and memorable password since you’ll need it to restore your iTunes backup.

-If you have problems to manage your passwords, a good password manager will be your best companion.
+If you have problems managing your passwords, a good password manager will be your best companion.
 If you don’t need to encrypt your data, just click “Back Up Now.”